Simon Gueller

 Yorkshire’s epicureans have a lot to thank Simon Gueller for.
 Here’s a chef who creates tasteful dishes with local tastes; who produces refined, lovely-looking food in an elegant setting.

-Gueller has proved his worth as head chef of three Michelin starred restaurants, the most recent being the Box Tree in Ilkley, West Yorkshire, until he sold it in 2019.
+Simon Gueller has proved his worth as head chef of three Michelin starred restaurants, the most recent being the Box Tree in Ilkley, West Yorkshire, which he sold in 2019.

-After a stint in London, Gueller became head chef and proprietor of Millers in Harrogate at just twenty-four years old, where he cut his teeth as a cook-cum-restaurateur and gained 3 AA rosettes to boot.
-Gueller then took up tenure as head chef at Rascasse in Leeds where he furthered his reputation and gained his first Michelin star.
+After a stint in London, Simon became head chef and proprietor of Millers in Harrogate at just twenty-four years old, where he cut his teeth as a cook-cum-restaurateur and gained 3 AA rosettes to boot.
+Simon then took up tenure as head chef at Rascasse in Leeds where he furthered his reputation and gained his first Michelin star.